Marie Ogrinc - Shot During Home Breakin

 Marie was married to Dr. Lawrence Bernard Ogrinc, an internist at St. Vincent Charity Hospital with offices in Cleveland’s Slovene settlement at 6414 St. Clair Avenue in Cleveland.

 The Ogrinc’s saw their home as an ideal setting for their growing family of four children with a fifth on the way.
-All told, there were nine children: Mary Lourdes, Anton, Francis, Marie (Stehli), Joseph, Lawrence Jr., Madonna, Maryjo (Starrett), and Gregory.
+There were nine children: Mary Lourdes, Anton, Francis, Marie (Stehli), Joseph, Lawrence Jr., Madonna, Maryjo (Starrett), and Gregory.